eagle-io/docs/source/topics/nodes/parameter.rst

 Types of Parameters
 -------------------

+.. only:: not latex

     |icon-point-number-range| Number Parameter
         Number Parameters store historic time series data in numeric format.
 By default they display the current or historic value(s).
         Parameters are managed by and are always contained in Data Sources.

     |

     |icon-point-number-discrete| Number Parameter (State variation)
         Number Parameters can also be set to display the current or historic state rather than value.
 This is useful for Boolean or Discrete state data.

     |

     |icon-point-number-range-control| Number Control Parameter
         Number Control Parameters are similar to Number Parameters however the value can be controlled by the user.
 Historic data represents the user control operations.

     |

     |icon-point-number-discrete-control| Number Control Parameter (State variation)
         Number Control Parameters can also be set to display the current or historic state(s)

     |

     |icon-point-text| Text Parameter
         Text Parameters store historic time series data in text format.
 They are useful when trying to capture events from log files or text-based data files.

     |

     |icon-point-text-control| Text Control Parameter
         Text Control Parameters are similar to Text Parameters however the value can be controlled by the user.
 Historic data represents the user control operations.

     |

     |icon-point-time| Time Parameter
         Time Parameters store historic time series data as timestamps.

     |

     |icon-point-time-control| Time Control Parameter
         Time Control Parameters are similar to Time Parameters however the value can be controlled by the user.
 Historic data represents the user control operations.

     |

+.. only:: latex

+    See :ref:`Nodes and Configuration <node-types>` for full list of Parameter types.

 Properties
 ----------